DongdongL/coins/README.md

 # coins
-Find how many kinds of coins group there are
+Find how many kinds of coin-groups there are